 “What did he mean when he said he hopes he doesn’t get to Heaven too soon?”

-Barnaby sighed and took Victoria’s hand.
+Levi sighed and took Victoria’s hand.
 “Well honey, he is in sort of the same situation you are.
 He doesn’t know something bad has happened to him so he thinks it isn’t time for him to go to heaven yet.
 He still wants to spend time here with his family and friends.
-But unfortunately he doesn’t realize they aren’t here anymore.
+But unfortunately he doesn’t realize they are no longer here.
 I think he has wandered through these woods for a long time too just as you have.”

 “What do you think happened to him?”

-“I don’t know but I’m kind of happy we didn’t have to see it,” Barnaby replied.
+“I don’t know but I’m kind of happy we didn’t have to see it,” Levi replied.

-Victoria and Barnaby began walking back the way they had come to the other side of the pond.
-The frogs jumped back into the water as they approached and once again Victoria pointed them out to Barnaby.
+Victoria and Levi returned the way they had come to the other side of the pond.
+The frogs jumped into the water as they approached and once again Victoria pointed them out to Levi.

 “What house did he think was haunted?” she asked after many minutes of silence.

-“Your house,” Barnaby answered.
+“Your house.”
 He felt no need to lie to her.
 “You have lived here much longer than he has Victoria.
-When the bad thing happened to you, your house was beautiful, but much later when the bad thing happened to him your house was not beautiful anymore.
+When the bad thing happened to you, your house looked beautiful, but much later when the bad thing happened to him your house was not beautiful anymore.
 It’s because when all the people left your house and no one took care of it, it grew old and dark and sometimes people are afraid of the dark.
 Sometimes they make up stories about old houses just for fun and say they are haunted.”

 “But it isn’t haunted is it?”